 Banking service providers are in an ideal spot to integrate partnerships into their marketing campaigns.
 After all, banking customers will eventually use these services for some desired goal like buying a house, a car, getting an education, etc.

 Not only is partnering with organizations and companies an obvious choice, but it’s also almost an effective way to reach out to a whole new segment of customers.
-And depending on your bank and scale of operations, you can create more hyper-local campaigns or more country-wide campaigns.
+And depending on your bank and scale of operations, you can create more hyper-local campaigns or more country-wide campaigns with geolocation advertising.

 For example, partner with a local leading university to provide financial literacy lectures during orientation week and promote the bank and its products during this period.